pthom/imgui_bundle/Readme_devel.md

 There is no prebuild version of OpenCV for Windows ARM64.
 See instructions below, in order to build your own.

+## Using a "world" dll version of OpenCV

-## Build and install a DLL "world" version of OpenCV for ARM64
+### Build and install a DLL "world" version of OpenCV for ARM64
 (world means you get only one dll for all OpenCV)

 The two important options are INSTALL_CREATE_DISTRIB (will create dll opencv_world), BUILD_SHARED_LIBS=ON (required for world build).